-I heard something on the radio the other day which struck a core.
-A journalist was being interviewed about their passion for writing, and they commented that their purpose was to get the reader to finish the article before turning the page.
+I heard something on the radio the other day which struck a chord.
+A journalist was being interviewed about their passion for writing, and they said that their purpose was to get the reader to finish the article before turning the page.
 And that's our purpose too.
 Why start something that no one is going to want to finish?

-Here are three of my suggestions for content that you DON'T have to write.
+Here are three of my suggestions for creative content ideas that DON'T include lots of writing...

 "I don't like cartoons!".
 That was the reaction from a client recently about a competitors new illustrated approach.
 "Ah ok I said, so you noticed it then?".
 Enough said.
-Infographics are cool and quirky, but you don't have to be down with the kids to create them.
-I have a mild addiction to www.canva.com It's free and easy to use.
+Infographics are cool and quirky (and also referred to as "data viz"), but you don't have to be down with the kids to create them.
+I have a mild addiction to www.canva.com.
+It's free and easy to use.
 Fresh.